Wyoming

 Wyoming is renowned for its working ranch rodeos, where cowboys and cowgirls compete in events that showcase authentic ranching skills—such as wild cow milking, bronc riding, and team roping.
 Although traditional rodeo betting is still illegal, could Wyoming lead the way in establishing a legal betting market for ranch rodeo competitions?

 Unlike mainstream rodeos governed by strict regulations, ranch rodeos emphasize authentic ranch work, often held at local fairs and other similar events.
-If betting were introduced, Wyoming could create parimutuel wagering systems similar to horse racing, where spectators place bets on riders, teams, or event outcomes.
+If betting were introduced, Wyoming could establish parimutuel wagering systems similar to those used in horse racing, where spectators place bets on riders, teams, or event outcomes.

 Most recent updates from the WY sports betting scene